gadicc/meteor-hmr/docs/babelrc.md

 NB: If you already had a `.babelrc` before this, realize that it might contain things that can break your Meteor build, but didn't before when Meteor ignored it.
-Pay attention to existing plugins & presets, such as `babel-slash-root-import`.
+Pay attention to existing plugins & presets, such as `babel-root-slash-import`.

 If you don't already have a `.babelrc`, one will be created for you.
 Otherwise, ensure that it contains at least the following (unless you know what you're doing):